 Turnips are another highly keto-friendly vegetable, and can be used in place of potatoes.
 Roast or fry them, or even make scalloped turnips instead of scalloped potatoes.
 Search on keto turnip recipes - there are lots, so you’re sure to find one you like.

 I know how tempting potatoes can be.

 Baked and loaded with sour cream and butter, or served up alongside your breakfast bacon and eggs.

 But just because you grew up eating them, doesn’t mean you have to continue.
 Especially when you’re diabetic.
-You simply can’t afford the high blood sugar and insulin caused by eating potatoes.
+You simply can’t afford the high blood sugar and Fat Storing Hormone caused by eating potatoes.
 Not if you want to get healthy.

-The good news is that you’ve now learned about a variety of low carbohydrate alternatives that won’t spike your glucose and insulin levels.
+The good news is that you’ve now learned about a variety of low carbohydrate alternatives that won’t spike your glucose and Fat Storing Hormone levels.
 You can easily keep yourself to 20 grams of carbohydrates or fewer each day while still enjoying delicious food.

 All it takes is a little creativity and adaptation on your part.
 And isn’t that part of the fun of life?